Bruiser Brody: Professional wrestling career

 In Florida he beat B. Brian Blair for the Florida State championship.
 Brody had an infamous cage match with Lex Luger in Florida on January 21, 1987.
 In the middle of the match, Brody stopped "working" and stood around.
 Luger and Bill Alfonso, the referee of the match, were puzzled and attempted to speak to Brody who did not respond.
-Luger and Alfonso decided to forgo the planned finish of the match and Alfonso disqualified Luger in a spot where Luger continually punched Brody in a corner and did not back off.
+Luger and Alfonso decided to forgo the planned finish of the match and Alfonso disqualified Luger in a spot where Luger shoved Alfonso to the ground.
 After the match, Luger recalls asking Brody if he did anything wrong to upset him, to which Brody responded "no", and Brody's reasons for not working were not very clear, stating that "the match just wasn't working".
 In Larry Matysik's book, Wrestling at the Chase, Matysik states that before the match Brody told him "I'm not putting up with any of his bullshit" and that Brody was upset that Luger would not sell for him.
 However, when watching the match, it is clear that Luger did sell for Brody.
 In a later shoot interview, Bill Alfonso said that there was a miscommunication issue on who would lead the match and there was no ill will ever between the two.
 Another scenario was that Brody was upset with the promoters over his paychecks (Brody had a contentious history with wrestling promoters for much of his career) and decided to embarrass the promotion by being uncooperative in the match.
 In 1987 he returned to the AWA where he fought Greg Gagne and Jerry Blackwell.
 Despite his reputation as being disagreeable with promoters he would aid any who needed a boost in ticket sales as he was guaranteed to bring in crowds.
 While working for WCCW in Texas he was the booker and produced their TV program.